-- Community team for learning disabilities - a team made up of professionals and therapists, that provides information and assistance.
+- Community A community is the people and places in an area. team for learning disabilities - a team made up of professionals and therapists, that provides information and assistance.

 - GP - your GP will often be your first point of contact, and will be able to refer your child to other specialists if required.

 - Health visitor - will check on your child's health and development through visits to the family home.

 - Learning disability associations and support groups - provide information and advice, and can put parents and family carers in touch with others in a similar situation.